kammitama5/kammitama5.github.io/_posts/2017-4-26-Wednesday-April-26th.md

   It's on Number Theory.
 It's called "Recreations in the Theory of Numbers", and it's by Albert H. Beiler.

 - I am also bringing Haskell stickers tonight for my group.
 Woop!

+## Other TIL:

+- I learned the Laws of Thermodynamics in high school, but never can recall learning about Onsager reciprocal relations.